 When should I use an SSD?

 Using an SSD for booting is the most common application of this bit of hardware.
-Boot times are reduced many times over and the operating system works much more efficiently when it boots from an SSD.
-Because of the low traffic nature of an operating system or boot partition disk drive, it is likely that the drive will remain viable for a long time.
-It is not, however, a good idea to use it as a portable drive for storage of media or raw files that need to be rewritten on a day to day or even hourly basis.
-The more rewrites done means that they more the flash memory is being used and the more likely the drive will fail through overuse.
-It should also be noted that data recovery from an SSD can be time consuming and costly since it is more involved than the data recovery from an HDD.
-It is much better to keep non-sensitive information than critical information on the SSD.
+Boot times are reduced many times over, and the operating system works much more efficiently when it boots from an SSD.
+Because of the low traffic nature of an operating system or boot partition disk drive, it’s likely the drive will remain viable for a long time.
+It is not, however, a good idea to use it as a portable drive for storage or raw files that need to be rewritten on a day-to-day basis.

-At the end of the day, your choice of drive falls to no one except yourself.
-However, knowing how much more efficient certain types of drives are in certain operating conditions allows you to make the best choice possible for your configuration and requirements.
+At the end of the day, your drive choice is your responsibility.
+However, knowing how much more efficient certain types of drives are in certain conditions allows you to make the best choice possible for your configuration.
 An SSD is a brilliant new piece of hardware that can significantly improve boot times and lower stall times in your operating system.
-It is not, however, built for writing and rewriting that is typical of most other HDD’s.
+It is not, however, built for writing and rewriting that is typical of most other HDDs.
 To this end, in order to determine if an SSD is right for you, take into account the type of work you plan to be doing with it and how often it will be used.
 Using this, you can figure out if this sort of hardware would suit your needs or if you should just stick with HDD’s.